Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 - Parking starts at $50/month unreserved, $75/month assigned (cheapest on Rainey)

-- Camden’s 30-day satisfaction guarantee — they’ll release you from your lease within 30 days if you’re unhappy, no penalty
+- Camden’s 30-day satisfaction guarantee — they’ll release you from your lease within 30 days, no penalty

 Cons